Zachary Donnini

 Zachary is a Data Science master’s student at Harvard University and Head of Data Science at VoteHub.
 He previously worked in Data Science and Race Call at Decision Desk HQ and graduated from Yale University with majors in Statistics & Data Science and Economics.

 At VoteHub, he leads the development of comprehensive projects for real-time election analysis and visualization.
-His work combines advanced statistical methods with data storytelling to make electoral trends accessible to both technical and general audiences.
+His work combines advanced statistical methods with data storytelling to make his work accessible to both technical and general audiences.

 Zachary focuses on political data analysis, demographics, and U.S. elections.
 On Twitter, he shares quick thoughts and bite-sized insights, while on Data & Divergence he publishes deeper, long-form analysis on these topics.